Ode Rancho

 No analysis available

-I looked for phrases like fireworks view, watch fireworks from the lanai, or see fireworks from the unit.
-The listings mention mountain, city, ocean, and skyline views, but nothing about fireworks views.
+I searched for direct view language like fireworks view, watch fireworks from the lanai, or see fireworks from the unit.
+The remarks discuss mountain, ocean, city, and skyline views, but nothing indicates a fireworks view from the building.

 No analysis available